-Ten Most Frequently Asked Questions About Hope House of Myrtle Beach:
+Ten Most Frequently Asked Questions

 1. What is Hope House?

-3. How many students is Hope House currently supporting?
+4. How many students is Hope House currently supporting?

-The number of students supported by Hope House constantly varies.
-In a homeless condition, family units are typically nomadic, forced to relocate if work becomes available elsewhere or the chance of better living conditions suddenly arises.
+The number of students constantly varies.
+In a homeless condition, family units are typically nomadic, forced to relocate if work becomes available elsewhere or the chance of better living conditions arises.
 And, again, often led by a single parent who does not earn an acceptable wage.
-On average, Hope House provides for the immediate needs of between 20 and 40 students at any given time.
-It is important to know that there are many students at Myrtle Beach High School who may not be designated homeless but who are in dire circumstances.
+On average, HH provides for the immediate needs of between 20 and 40 students at any given time.
+It is important to know that there are many students at the school who may not be designated homeless but who are in dire circumstances.
 ALL students are assisted in every way we can.
-The number of unaccompanied youth averages around 5 to as many as 10.
-When there are no family members to turn to, these are usually placed with other Myrtle Beach High School families until they graduate.
+The number of unaccompanied youth averages around 5 at any given time.

-5. Whom should a person contact to inquire about volunteering?
+6. Whom should a person contact to inquire about volunteering?

 7. What are the long range goals of Hope House?

-10. Where is Hope House located?
+9. Where is Hope House located?

 Though HH does not have a physical office we are pleased to say this assures a very low operational expense.
 Board members and MBHS receives physical donations which are sent to the HH closet located within the school.
 From this closet students can receive any needed items.
 Monetary donations are received at our mailing address.